spiral/docs/docs/en/websockets/configuration.md

   channel, Centrifugo sends a subscribe request event to RoadRunner.
 - [**Publish calls:**](https://centrifugal.dev/docs/server/proxy#publish-proxy) This request happens **BEFORE** a message is published to a channel, so your backend can validate whether a client can publish data to a channel.

-Spiral Framework and Centrifugo provide a powerful and flexible toolset for developers looking to build scalable, high-quality applications that require efficient management of real-time data transmission.

 ## Installation